Black Lives Matter: 2024 United States presidential election

-Reactions
+Reactions and legacy

-The United States population's perception of Black Lives Matter has varied consistently and considerably by race.
+The United States population's perception of Black Lives Matter has varied consistently and considerably by race and political affiliation.
 A majority of Americans disapproved of the movement through 2018, after which it started gaining wider support.
 Black Lives Matter's popularity surged and reached its highest levels yet in the summer of 2020, when a Pew Research Center poll found that 60% of white, 77% of Hispanic, 75% of Asian and 86% of African-Americans either strongly supported or somewhat supported BLM.
 However, its popularity had declined considerably in September of the same year, when another Pew Research Center poll showed that its overall approval ratings among all American adults had gone down by 12 percentage points to 55%, and that 45% of whites, 66% of Hispanics and 69% of Asians now approved of it.
-Support remained widespread among black-American adults (up 1% to 87%).
-A Politico-Morning Consult poll done in September 2020 as well as a Civiqs poll conducted in November 2021 had also found declining support for the movement.
+Support remained widespread among black-American adults at 87%.

+A Politico-Morning Consult poll done in September 2020, as well as a Civiqs poll conducted in November 2021, had also found declining support for the movement.
+A 2022 YouGov poll found declining support for BLM among African-Americans.
+An April 2023 Pew Research Center poll found that only 51% of Americans supported the BLM movement, while 46% opposed the movement.
+In the same poll, 81% of African Americans said they still supported the movement.
+A May 2024 Harvard/Harris poll showed that only 45% of Americans had favorable opinions of BLM.

 The phrase "All Lives Matter" sprang up as a response to the Black Lives Matter movement, but has been criticized for dismissing or misunderstanding the message of "Black Lives Matter".
 Following the shooting of two police officers in Ferguson, the hashtag Blue Lives Matter was created by supporters of the police.
 A few civil rights leaders have disagreed with tactics used by Black Lives Matter activists.
 Public and academic debate at large has arisen over the structure and tactics used.

 While the vast majority of Democrats have voiced support for Black Lives Matter, few Republicans have done the same.
 President Donald Trump has been a vocal critic of Black Lives Matter, citing incidents of violence and looting at some Black Lives Matter protests.
 He has also used the protests as a means to promote law and order rhetoric and appealed to the grievances of some white people.
 Joe Biden, who ran against Trump in the 2020 U.S. presidential election, supported Black Lives Matter.

-In the weeks following the murder of George Floyd, many corporations came out in support of the movement, donating and enacting policy changes in accordance with the group's ethos.
+In the weeks following the murder of George Floyd, many corporations came out in support of the movement, donating and enacting policy changes per the group's ethos.